brain-x402/BrainX402-Framework/replit.md

-# x402Pay: Decentralized Micropayments for IoT on Solana
+# BrainX: Decentralized Micropayments for IoT on Solana

 ## Project Vision

-**x402Pay** is a Solana-native decentralized payment infrastructure purpose-built for the IoT economy, implementing the "get-as-you-go" paradigm for instant micropayments.
+**BrainX** is a Solana-native decentralized payment infrastructure purpose-built for the IoT economy, implementing the "get-as-you-go" paradigm for instant micropayments.
 The project enables machine-to-machine (M2M) and human-to-machine (H2M) transactions using Solana's high throughput (40,000 TPS) and sub-second finality.

 **📄 Full Whitepaper:** See `docs/x402pay-whitepaper.md` for comprehensive technical documentation, tokenomics, roadmap, and investment information.